abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 Goals: Uniform distribution of data among nodes and minimal rerouting of traffic if nodes are added or removed.
 Consistent Hashing is used.

 ### Replication
+How to copy data?
+- Execute **Write-Ahead-Log** ([WAL](/data/rdbms/postgresql/#write-ahead-logging-wal)) of one replica onto the other
+- **Change Data Capture** (CDC): sending events that indicate data changes and allow subscribers to process these events and make necessary transformations (suitable for cross-database replication where two DB are of diff paradigms)

 Two generals problem - the problem with systems that reply on `ACK` for consistency is that the other one doesn't know if the update has been performed on the other node if `ACK` doesn't reach us back, resolution - _hierarchical replication_.

 - **Single Leader** (_does not scales writes_): only master can handle writes, master propagates writes to slaves, slaves are _read only_ for the client.
 If master goes down, one of the slaves is promoted to master or we can have a fail-over master ready to take over.
 - **Multi-Leader**: multiple nodes are leaders and writes can be done on any of the leader, consistency between them has to be maintained so that no race condition occurs.
 Eventual consistency is expected here.
 One of the leader continue to function if one goes down.
 - **Leaderless**: all nodes are equal, writes can be addressed by any of the nodes.
 Eventual consistency is expected here.
 Use quorum concensus.

+Problems in replication:
+- **Split-Brain Problem**: happens when there are even number of masters in a system, half of them have a value of `x=1` and the other half has `x=2`, but we need a single unambiguous value of `x`.
+Auto-reconciliation like timestamp comparisons can be done, sometimes manual-reconciliation too.
+Better to have an odd number of nodes to avoid this problem, in such a system even if there is a split, a strict quorum is possible.

+- **Write Amplification Problem** (WA): when replicating data from a master to a replica, we've to write `n` times if there are `n` replicas in the system.
+In such a system, what happens when one of the replicas fails to ack the write? should we wait for it (_indefinite_ wait) or move on (_stale_ data on that replica).

 ## Networking and Protocols
 [/networking](/networking/notes)